 Achieving these certifications is no simple matter, as it often involves years of work with growers and communities to improve their practices so they meet the criteria.
-In Turkey, for instance, we worked with more than 700 local rose growers to identify sustainable cultivation and harvesting techniques and determine appropriate dosages of fertilizer and the best times to apply it; we then hired and trained a local agronomist to help all of the growers well before harvest to ensure they could invest in their operations.
+In Turkey, for instance, we worked with more than 700 local rose growers to identify sustainable cultivation and harvesting techniques and determine appropriate dosages of fertilizer and the best times to apply it; we then hired and trained a local agronomist to help all of the growers implement these agricultural practices.
+We also provided financing to growers well before harvest to ensure they could invest in their operations.
 We implemented similar practices in Madagascar where we strive to improve workers' lives and raise living standards by providing clean drinking water and requiring a minimum wage.
 Thanks to long-term partnerships, we are positively contributing to the lives of more than 1,400 producers and their families.